 Although there are a lot of fun video games out there nowadays and the graphics are out of this world, you have to admit that nothing beats playing games that remind you of your childhood.
 I’ve come to find that nostalgia really amplifies the feeling of happiness that I get while playing a game and helps me destress more.

-If you miss the video games of your childhood, here are five video gaming apps that are sure to make you nostalgic.
+If you miss the video games of your childhood, you do have a couple options.
+First, there are plenty of stores and websites that offer video game trade in programs and oftentimes pay good money for classic games.
+The second option is why you’re reading this – app gaming.
+Here are five video gaming apps that are sure to make you nostalgic.
 The best part?
 They’re all free of charge (though some may eventually require some in-app purchases).

 Super Mario Run